MapNet2025/Mapnet2025.github.io/_pages/contact.md

 # Contact us

-You can email the MapNet 2025 organisers at <a hef="mailto:mapnet25@agresearch.co.nz">mapnet25@agresearch.co.nz</a>.
+You can email the MapNet organisers at <a hef="mailto:mapnetnz@gmail.com">mapnetnz@gmail.com</a>.
 This is the preferred method of contact.

-If necessary, you can also contact one of the organisers directly.